-Updated 3/27/2020 An important update about COVID-19:
+Updated 4/1/2021 An important update about COVID-19:

-Due to the nature of the virus here in Maine, and the potential for increased community spread at large events, we’ve instituted the following policies and changes to our services to ensure the safety of our DJs and your guests:
+We have instituted the following policies and changes to our services to ensure the safety of our DJs and your guests:

 - We will constantly evaluate conditions here in Maine to determine whether to utilize Term 6 of our agreement.
 In more than 10 years of providing event entertainment, we’ve never canceled a single event, and we won’t do so this year unless we receive guidance from Maine CDC or the Governor’s Office that recommends against gatherings at the time of your wedding.
 We’ll remain in constant communication with you and your venue throughout this process, and we’ll wait as long as possible to make any decisions based on the latest conditions.